-Just think about all that wonderful outdoor air creating an airstream moving from the bottom of your house all the way through up to the attic.
+Just think about all that wonderful outdoor air creating an airstream moving from the bottom of your house up to the attic.

 Doesn't all that air movement seem like a good idea, bringing fresh air into your home?